JamesH003/Anxious-Aviator/README.md

 # ANXIOUS AVIATOR

 Welcome to Anxious Aviator!
 Anxious Aviator is a site that hopes to help people overcome their fear of flying.
 The theme of the site is broken down into two parts; information about the courses provided by Anxious Aviator and information about common causes of anxiety surrounding flying.
 The site is targeted at people of all ages who struggle with a fear of flying and who wish to overcome it.
-Users will find the site useful as the site in intuitive, clearly laid out and can access the information and sign up to a course with minimal clicks.
+Users will find the site useful as the site is intuitive, clearly laid out and can access the information and sign up to a course with minimal clicks.

 ![responsive screenshot](documentation/responsive-screenshot.png)

 ## UX

 As the concept of the company is simple and straight forward, I wanted the design of the site to reflect this.
 I wanted to have a single page website with a navbar at the top with links to the various sections.
-I liked the idea of a large hero-image as the landing page with a short statement or question empahsised in the middle to instantly highlight the intention of the website.
+I liked the idea of a large hero-image as the landing page with a short statement or question emphasised in the middle to instantly highlight the intention of the website.
 I searched for samples of website layouts to find inspiration.
 This one, Almar from squarespace was clean, concise and to the point so I used that as my inspiration. https://www.squarespace.com/templates/almar-fluid-demo

 ### Colour Scheme